 An Unaccompanied Minor traveling via Southwest Airlines is a little different than traveling as an adult.
-As the parent or legal guardian of a minor, must be aware of the Southwest Airlines unaccompanied minor policy before taking the minor on a Southwest flight.
-Here in this article, we will explain the Southwest Airlines unaccompanied minor policy in detail.
+As the parent or legal guardian of a minor, you must be aware of the Southwest Airlines unaccompanied minor policy before taking the minor on a Southwest flight.
+Here in this article, we will explain Southwest Airlines unaccompanied minor policy in detail.

-Southwest Airlines Unaccompanied Minor Policy And Rules
+Southwest Airlines Unaccompanied Minor Policy and Rules

 UMs cannot fly to or from international destinations or on itineraries with connecting flights.
 Ensure the child’s reservation is on a nonstop flight or a flight with a stop that doesn’t require changing planes.

-• Prepare the UM for travel by providing contact information, downloading the Southwest app, and sending food or snacks.
+- Prepare the UM for travel by providing contact information, downloading the Southwest app, and sending food or snacks.

-• Arrive at the gate at least 45 minutes before the scheduled departure time for drop-off.
+- Arrive at the gate at least 45 minutes before the scheduled departure time for drop-off.

-• During the flight, a Flight Attendant will periodically check on the child, but continuous monitoring is not provided.
+- During the flight, a Flight Attendant will periodically check on the child, but continuous monitoring is not provided.

 How To Book Unaccompanied Minors on Southwest Airlines?